xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 ## Completing the Transfer {#complete-transfer}

 To complete a transfer, a client MUST send all the corresponding content ranges.
 A client MAY vary the size of each transfer; for example, it MAY increase or decrease the content range based on available network bandwidth.
-A server knows that the transfer is complete when it has received transfers from a client that contain contiguous content ranges up to the size of the total content, potentially overlapping.
+A server knows that the transfer is complete when it has received transfers from a client that contain all of the contiguous content ranges up to the size of the total content, potentially overlapping.
 If the origin server determines no further content is expected, then it MUST respond with 201 (Created) and Content-Location.
 Content-Location indicates the URL where the client MAY retrieve the resource with a GET request, which MAY not previously be known to the client.

 A server SHOULD NOT be stateful.
 A server, however, MAY choose to store the start and end position of each content range received in external storage such as a file or database.
 The exact mechanism used to implement this behavior is at the discretion of the server.
 Once the server has made the decision that all of the content has been transferred, it MAY allow access to the resource via the GET method that is indicated in Content-Location.